Republicans lead big in Lawrence County races - The Tribune

 The first candidate to be reached by The Tribune on election night was Holliday, who pulled ahead early.

-Holliday said she did not “want to county my chickens before they’re hatched,” as only a portion of the returns had come in at that point.
+Holliday said she did not “want to count my chickens before they’re hatched,” as only a portion of the returns had come in at that point.

 “But it’s looking like I will get another four-year term,” she said.
 “I’m excited and honored and it’s humbling.”